 The WWF Prince Bernhard Scholarship Fund for Nature Conservation was established in 1991 in honour of WWF’s Founder President, the late HRH Prince Bernhard of the Netherlands.
 The goal of the Scholarship Fund is to help build the next generation of people who will become the conservation leaders of the future.

-Course Level: The studentships are available for pursuing formal studies or professional training.
+Course Level: Scholarships are available for pursuing formal studies or professional training.

-Study Subject: The studentships are awarded in the field of Nature Conservation or associated disciplines directly relevant to the delivery and promotion of conservation.
+Study Subject: Scholarships are awarded in the field of Nature Conservation or associated disciplines directly relevant to the delivery and promotion of conservation.

 - As a priority, the PBS support mid-career training (up to a maximum of one year) for individuals working in the field of conservation or associated disciplines directly relevant to the delivery and promotion of conservation.
 Applications from candidates doing multiple-year studies will only be considered if the applicant is applying for support for the last year of studies.
 Moreover, the course should have a direct link to WWF’s conservation priorities (see also Priority Places and Priority Species, Ecological Footprint, List of Global Ecoregions).